jonagray/python/data-structures/linkedList.md

             cur = cur.next
             index -= 1
         if cur and index == 0:
-            node, next, prev = ListNode(val), cur, cur.prev # 3 vars, the new node (with value), next saves the current node, prev saves the previous node prev.next = node # Set prev node's next pointer to our new node next.prev = node # Set next node's prev pointer to our new node - now both surrounding nodes point to the correct spot node.next = next # Set our new node's next pointer to the next node (we can do this because we saved the reference earlier) node.prev = prev # Same thing here - set our new node's previous pointer to the previous node
+            node, next, prev = ListNode(val), cur, cur.prev
+            prev.next = node
+            next.prev = node
+            node.next = next
+            node.prev = prev
 ```
+* 3 vars, the new node (with value), next saves the current node, prev saves the previous node
+* Set prev node's next pointer to our new node
+* Set next node's prev pointer to our new node - now both surrounding nodes point to the correct spot
+* Set our new node's next pointer to the next node (we can do this because we saved the reference earlier)
+* Same thing - set our new node's previous pointer to the previous node

 ### deleteAtIndex